sugarlabs/www/README.md

 ## Contributing

-Content on the site; that is information about Sugar, Sugarizer or Music Blocks, is _way more important_ than the style or appearance.
+Content on the site : that is information about Sugar, Sugarizer or Music Blocks, is _way more important_ than the style or appearance.

 Please concentrate on updating the content of the site, and not the style or appearance.